michalzurawski/algorithms/README.md

 All projects require Java 8 and Maven.

-Please not that main goal of this projects is efficiency (both time and memory) hence using *Arrays* instead of *ArrayList* or *byte[]* instead of *Enum* values.
+Please note that main goal of this projects is efficiency (both time and memory) hence using *Arrays* instead of *ArrayList* or *byte[]* instead of *Enum* values.

 If not stated otherwise in a specific project you may compile each module using: